Nickwasused/nickwasused.github.io/src/_posts/2022-08-21-raspberry-pi-signal-cli/index.md

 and add our own:
 `sudo zip /opt/signal-cli-${VERSION}/lib/libsignal-client-*.jar /tmp/signal-cli-install/libsignal/target/release/libsignal_jni.so`

-Since Version 0.11.3 the replacing is not working for me, because of that we add the `libsignal_jni.so` to the default Java library path.
+Since Version 0.11.3, the replacement is not working for me; for that reason, we added the `libsignal_jni.so` to the default Java library path.
-For that create it if it dosen\`t exist:
+For that, create it if it doesn't exist:
 `sudo mkdir -p /usr/java/packages/lib`
 and finally copy the file to that folder:
 `sudo cp /tmp/signal-cli-install/libsignal/target/release/libsignal_jni.so /usr/java/packages/lib`